Value Investing – Market Fluctuations (Lesson 3)

 The effective return will always be 13.63% with a discount buy rate of 12%.
 The annualized return is tied to the number of days for the price to recover.
 The shorter the time period, the higher the annualized return rate.
 The key to this table is that this particular stock recovers quickly and therefore the annualized return is outstanding.
 This particular company’s share price experiences this cycle about once a year.
 Thus, it is a reliable investment in the Railways Pool of the Investment Fund.

 Recognizing fluctuation patterns with high quality stocks is a part of the process for value investors.
 This is taught in the development part (Phase Two) of the membership program.
-For the reader, the key is that fluctuations are essential for value investing to work.
+For the reader, the key point is that fluctuations are essential for value investing to work.

 Market Fluctuations – Economic Driven